 Rocco Guerrera (1997) – Graduated from Fairfield University with a degree in Accounting and went on to obtain his MBA from Fairfield and later obtained his C.P.A.
 He began his career working for PricewaterhouseCoopers (PwC), a national accounting firm, and is now a Partner at Simione, Macca and Larrow, a regional accounting firm.

-Julian Saavedra (2000) – Spent a year after graduating from Fairfield University teaching in China and taught 8th grade social studies at a KIPP Charter School in the Philadelphia area.
+Julian Saavedra (2000) – He graduated from Fairfield University, where he obtained a Bachelor’s and a Master’s in Teaching English to Speakers of Other Languages (TESOL).
+After graduating he went on to teach in China after which he taught 8th grade social studies at a KIPP Charter School in the Philadelphia area.
 KIPP is a nationally acclaimed network of 162 free, open-enrollment, college-preparatory public schools dedicated to preparing students in underserved communities for success in college and life.
-He was recently recognized as a top black educator in the city of Philadelphia.
+He was recognized as a top black educator in the city of Philadelphia.
 He is a Founding Director of Social Studies at Belmont Charter School in West Philadelphia.
 Julian recently appeared on the ABC TV game show “Who Wants To Be A Millionaire” and won $30,000!
 You can watch Julian play and win by clicking on this site: “Who Wants To Be A Millionaire”.

 Christa Szantyr (2001) – After graduating from Fairfield University with a degree in Psychology, she went on to obtain her Master’s Degree in Curriculum and Instruction from the University of Scranton.
 She was a middle school teacher in Bristol, Connecticut, the Principal at Our Lady of Mt.
-Carmel grammar school in Meriden, CT. and recently was named the Principal of The Catholic Academy of Waterbury, a heritage school of Blessed Sacrament and St. Mary’s grammar schools.
+Carmel grammar school in Meriden, CT., and is currently the Principal of The Catholic Academy of Waterbury, a heritage school of Blessed Sacrament and St. Mary’s grammar schools.

 Rob Guererra (2003) – While completing his degree in Communications at Quinnipiac University, he worked as an intern at ESPN.
 After graduation, he went on to full time employment with ESPN and became a production assistant on the “Mike and Mike” show.
-He switched to NBC Sports Radio, where he became the producer of the “Erik Kusselias Show” and is currently the producer of “Pro Football Talk Live (PFT)” with Mike Florio.
-This radio broadcast is on from 6-9 AM with the last two hours being simulcast on the cable TV channel NBCSN, where you can see Rob interact on air with Mike.
+He switched to NBC Sports Radio, where he became the producer of the “Erik Kusselias Show” and was the producer of “Pro Football Talk Live (PFT)” with Mike Florio and later Chris Simms.
+This radio broadcast was on from 6-9 AM with the last two hours being simulcast on the cable TV channel NBCSN.
+Rob is now with SB Nation where is is cohosting podcasts on the San Francisco 49ers and the NFL.

 Stephanie LeStage (2003) – Graduated from Central Connecticut State University with a degree in Psychology and Sociology.
-She was working for a law firm specializing in intellectual property and has decided to take some time off to raise her children.
+She was working for a law firm specializing in intellectual property before she decided to take some time off to raise her children.

 Erik Johnson (2003) – Graduated from the University of Connecticut with a degree in English Language and Literature.
-He is currently employed as a Sales Consultant at Blasius Chevrolet Cadillac.
+He is currently employed as a Sales Consultant at Blasius Chevrolet Cadillac in Waterbury.

 Matt Alspaugh (2003) – After completing his undergraduate work at Southern Connecticut State University with a major in Media Studies and a minor in Creative Writing, he moved to New York City, where he is performing improvisational comedy and directing comedic performances.
 He is currently one of the sketch directors at The Magnet Theater and was selected to perform at the Chicago Sketch Festival.

 Alexei Bachuretz (2004) – After transferring from Quinnipiac University, he graduated from Southern Connecticut State University with a degree in Exercise Science.
-He was formerly the Health and Wellness Director and Certified Strength and Conditioning Specialist at the Westport Connecticut Weston Family Y and recently was promoted to Director of Operations at the Hamden-North Haven YMCA.
+He was formerly the Health and Wellness Director and Certified Strength and Conditioning Specialist at the Westport Connecticut Weston Family Y and is Director of Operations at the Hamden-North Haven YMCA.

 Eric Ellis (2004) – Graduated from Hampton University with a degree in Political Science and obtained a Master’s in Labor and Industrial Management from the University of New Haven.
 He formerly worked at Butler America, an aerospace and defense contractor, where he was a Technical Recruitment Specialist.
 Eric recently took a job as a Recruitment Business Partner at WWE in Stamford, CT.